 - An additional RV insurance that covers your RV during the rental period.

-As an owner listing your RV with RVShare, you have access to a free Protection Plan that you can activate through listing it on RVShare.
-It comes with:
+As an owner listing your RV with RVShare, you have access to a free Protection Plan that you can activate by listing it on RVShare.
+It comes with the following:

 - Up to $1m in liability coverage.